MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/overview.md

 1. In the lower left corner of the page, select **Save**.

 >[!IMPORTANT]
-> If you're uploading your LOB app to a GCC environment, you cannot use the Teams commercial configuration.
-You must select the **Microsoft Teams for Government Customers** radio button for a GCC compliant configuration.
+> You cannot use the Teams commercial configuration to upload/sideload your LOB or custom app to a GCC environment,  You must select the **Microsoft Teams for Government Customers** radio button for a GCC compliant configuration.

 ![Teams messaging configuration page](../../assets/images/gcc-configure.png)